Adeegithub/OnlineLibrarySystem/README.md

 Implementation: <br>
 Implement REST APIs that allow users to interact with this system.
 You need to implement the following basic functionalities: <br>

-●A user should be able to create their profile by providing basic information.
+● A user should be able to create their profile by providing basic information. <br>

-●Once registered, users should be able to explore and view the collection of books and see which books have copies available to be borrowed. <br>
+● Once registered, users should be able to explore and view the collection of books and see which books have copies available to be borrowed. <br>

-●The system should provide users with the ability to search for books based on specific criteria.
+● The system should provide users with the ability to search for books based on specific criteria.
 For example, users should be able to view the list of available books by author and published year. <br>

-●The user API should be secure against unauthorized access but any user will be able to browse the available book collection in the library. <br>
+● The user API should be secure against unauthorized access but any user will be able to browse the available book collection in the library. <br>

 Ensure that there is optimal performance and fast response times in the system as the